Gray Fox

 Habits and Lifestyle

 For most of the year, Gray foxes remain solitary.
 They will spend time socializing with their mate and their offspring in the period after the kits are born.
-Primarily nocturnal, they have been occasionally observed during daytime.
-They make their dens in caves, rocky crevices, trees and hollow logs.
+Primarily nocturnal, they have been occasionally observed during the daytime.
+They make their dens in caves, rocky crevices, trees, and hollow logs.
 Gray foxes will sometimes extend a woodchuck burrow for their den.
 They usually use dens only during mating season and for raising young.
 As with other members of the Canidae family, these foxes can communicate through barking and growling.
 Young foxes commonly play fight.
 Adults mark food sources and territories with their scent.

 Diet and Nutrition

-Gray foxes are omnivorous and mostly eat small mammals such as voles, mice and eastern cottontail rabbits.
-They also eat birds and insects, as well as plants like corn, apples, berries, nuts and grass.
+Gray foxes are omnivorous and mostly eat small mammals such as voles, mice, and eastern cottontail rabbits.
+They also eat birds and insects, as well as plants like corn, apples, berries, nuts, and grass.
 In summer and autumn, crickets and grasshoppers form an important part of the diet.

 Mating Habits